xcart/xcart-docs/_pages/kb_en/payments/paypal/paypal_adaptive_payments.md

 Note that in the current implementation of PayPal Adaptive Payments for X-Cart, fees for using the service are charged by PayPal based on the "Primary Receiver Pays the Fee in a Chained Payment" model.
 This means that only the administrator, who is the primary receiver, pays the fee in a chained payment, whereas any other receivers - vendors - pay no fees.
 The fees paid by the administrator, however, are based upon the total fees assigned to all the receivers.

-Like all PayPal payment methods, the method "PayPal Adaptive payments" is enabled by the module "PayPal":
+Like all PayPal payment methods, the method "PayPal Adaptive payments" is enabled by the addon "PayPal":

 ![]({{site.baseurl}}/attachments/8751079/8719798.png)